 Mika and I are supporters of the Conservative Party of Canada.
 While we support the government led by Prime Minister Harper, we do not have membership in the Conservative Party of Canada, nor do we donate money to the Party.
-Neither do we agree with every position taken by the Conservative government and where instances of wrongdoing are exposed, we think those responsible should suffer the consequences.
-You may find odd that a gay couple identifies as conservative, but in our outlook and values, we see ourselves moderate centre-right politically.
+Neither do we agree with every position taken by the Conservative government, and where instances of wrongdoing are exposed, we think those responsible should suffer the consequences.
+You may find it odd that a gay couple identifies as conservative, but we see ourselves moderate centre-right politically in our outlook and values.
 We value personal liberty, religious liberty (freedom of conscience), intellectual freedom, equality of opportunity and the pursuit of happiness.
-In our opinion, the Conservative Party of Canada under the leadership of Prime Minister Stephen Harper currently best represents these values.
+In our opinion, the Conservative Party of Canada, under the leadership of Prime Minister Stephen Harper, currently best represents these values.

 My break with the NDP started when Bob Rae became the leader of the provincial party in 1982.
 Shortly after becoming the leader, he came to Queen’s University to speak.
 I went out to hear him and was very unimpressed.
 To his credit, however, I recall he unequivocally distanced himself and the Party from the Trotskyist and Waffle factions seeking influence in the Party.
-However, he came across as a champagne socialist, someone so far removed from the realities of working-class Canadians and more concerned with his bourgeois comforts to be taken seriously as the leader of a socialist party.
+However, he came across as a champagne socialist, someone so far removed from working-class Canadians’ realities and more concerned with his bourgeois comforts to be taken seriously as the leader of a socialist party.

 I gave up my membership in the NDP and cancelled my monthly donation during Bob Rae’s reign as Premier.
-Following the retirement of Ed Broadbent as leader of the federal NDP in 1989, there was a series of ineffectual leaders, starting with Audrey McLaughlin.
-A resurgence and failure of the Waffle faction in the form of the New Politics Initiative (2001-2004); and the election of Jack Layton (whom I regarded as a self-aggrandizing boob) as leader laid to rest any possibility I would ever support the NDP again.
+Following Ed Broadbent’s retirement as leader of the federal NDP in 1989, there was a series of ineffectual leaders, starting with Audrey McLaughlin.
+A resurgence and failure of the Waffle faction in the form of the New Politics Initiative (2001-2004); and Jack Layton’s election (whom I regarded as a self-aggrandizing boob) as leader laid to rest any possibility I would ever support the NDP again.

-As for the Liberal Party of Canada, while I try to avoid deciding on political affiliation by single issues, it was Liberal intransigence and stupidity over the subject of the rights of Canadian gun owners that drove me away, permanently.
-As a hunter and gun owner, I resisted the imposition of the draconian gun laws under the leadership of Jean Chretien and kept up the fight until the most hated symbol of these laws, the national long gun registry, was finally repealed by the Conservative government in 2011.
+As for the Liberal Party of Canada, while I try to avoid deciding on political affiliation by single issues, it was Liberal intransigence and stupidity over the subject of the rights of Canadian gun owners drove me away permanently.
+As a hunter and gun owner, I resisted the imposition of the draconian gun laws under Jean Chretien’s leadership.
+I kept up the fight until the most hated symbol of these laws, the national long-gun registry, was finally repealed by the Conservative government in 2011.

-The Conservative Party of Canada under the leadership of Prime Minister Stephen Harper has successfully occupied the centre-right of the political spectrum while governing and this is what draws our support.
+The Conservative Party of Canada, under the leadership of Prime Minister Stephen Harper, has successfully occupied the centre-right of the political spectrum while governing, and this is what draws our support.
 Interestingly, before Mika and I bought a home together, he had Stockwell Day as his neighbour in the condominium high rise he resided.
 I wonder how Stockwell would have felt had he known he had a gay couple for neighbours.
 Recently, John Baird, the Minister for Foreign Affairs, has spoken up (on behalf of the federal government) in defence of gay rights here in Canada and abroad.
-In doing so, he stood up to the objections of social conservatives, notably REAL Women of Canada, who publicly condemned Baird for his stand.
+In doing so, he stood up to social conservatives’ objections, notably REAL Women of Canada, who publicly condemned Baird for his stand.
 For these reasons, Mika and I approve of the Conservative Party of Canada and will continue to do so as long as this trend continues.

 Posted by Geoffrey